How to Read You Annual Water Report

 EPA Standards for Safe Contaminant Levels

-The EPA sets the standards of the level of contaminants in your water.
-The CCR shows these contaminants and their level and whether they “violated” the level they set.
+The EPA sets the standards for the level of contaminants in your water.
+The CCR shows these contaminants and their level and whether they “violated” their set level.
 It is important to see whether there is a violation indicated “yes” in the report.
-Knowing this allows you to take steps in doing something with your water.
+Knowing this allows you to take steps to do something with your water.

 Health Effects of these Contaminants

-The CCR indicates all the possible health effects of the contaminant found in your water.
-It also gives general information about common parasites that dwell in water sources such as Cryptosporidium.
-It is a kind of microscopic parasite that causes the diarrheal disease cryptosporidiosis or Crypto.
+The CCR indicates all the possible health effects of the contaminant in your water.
+It also gives general information about common parasites in water sources, such as Cryptosporidium, a microscopic parasite that causes the diarrheal disease cryptosporidiosis.

 Other than health effects, it also accounts for the steps to be taken to restore the safety of your drinking water.